mattrussi/gitlab-com-runbooks/docs/disaster-recovery/README.md

 - [Postgresql restore testing](https://about.gitlab.com/handbook/engineering/infrastructure/database/disaster_recovery.html#restore-testing)
 - [GitLab production snapshot restores](https://gitlab.com/gitlab-com/gl-infra/gitlab-restore/gitlab-production-snapshots)

+## Recovery from a regional outage

+GitLab.com is deployed in single region, [us-east1 in GCP](https://about.gitlab.com/handbook/engineering/infrastructure/production/architecture/), a regional outage is not currently in scope for Infrastructure disaster recovery validation.
+In the [discovery issue for regional recovery](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/16250) we proposed what steps would be necessary to validate a regional recovery.

 ## Recovery from a zonal outage

 The Reliability team validates the ability of recovery from a disaster that impacts a single availability zone.

-GitLab.com is deployed in single region, [us-east1 in GCP](https://about.gitlab.com/handbook/engineering/infrastructure/production/architecture/), a regional outage is not currently in scope for Infrastructure disaster recovery validation; for more information, see the [discovery issue for regional recovery](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/16250).

 ### Zonal recovery checklist